overshard/ai-art/README.md

 Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) for your OS.

-Download the latest release of this repository from GitHub and put it anywhere you want.
+Download the latest release of [this repository from GitHub](https://github.com/overshard/ai-art/archive/refs/heads/master.zip) and put it anywhere you want.

 Run the `bin/sh/build.sh` or `bin/cmd/build.cmd` script based on your respective platform (the first for Linux and MacOS, the second for Windows).

 And you're good to go!
-You'll get a painting of a potato in your outputs folder if it works.
+You can now run `bin/sh/generate.sh` or `bin/cmd/generate.cmd` and you'll get a painting of a potato in your outputs folder if it works.
 You can change settings and the prompt in `configs/config.json`.

 ## Other datasets

-Download the latest ImageNet dataset from [ImageNet](http://image-net.org/) or using the below links.
 Everything is configured by default for `vqgan_imagenet_f16_16384.ckpt` so if you click the below download, save the file as `vqgan_imagenet_f16_16384.ckpt` and put it in the `models` folder you can start immediately by running a generate script in the `bin` folder.
+Note that the `build` command will auto download this dataset.

 <table>
   <thead>